-- Shawn Bolz — Is far and away the premier prophet of our generation.
+- Shawn Bolz -- Is one of a very few people alive today moving in high level personal prophetic -- with extensive detail that no one can known.
 Trained under many of the men listed below, has recently come into a completely new level of prophetic that is on a similar level to Paul Cain or William Branham.
-He gives his words in a very “Gee Whiz” style, but make no mistake, this guy is the real deal with serious revelation.
+He gives his words in a very "Gee Whiz" style, but make no mistake, this guy is the real deal with serious revelation.
 Watch him on YouTube if you doubt it.
 Unfortunately very few of those below can you see in action.

 CHRISTIAN INTERNATIONAL (CI) PROPHETS